-Legend says that the flower-laden gods of love would skip joyously around the islands, resting in decorous gardens or on quiet beaches along the way.
+Legend says that the flower-laden gods of love would skip joyously around the Greek islands, resting in decorous gardens or on quiet beaches along the way.
 On one small island, true to form, they arranged a marriage between the dethroned king, Thoas, and the nymph, Niis.
-It was their child, Sikinos, that gave his name to this little haven in the Aegean; the one that, according to a popular Greek song, the Blessed Virgin “holds in her lap.”
+It was their child, Sikinos, that gave his name to this little haven in the Aegean, which –according to a popular Greek song – the Blessed Virgin “holds in her lap”.

-Small, unspoilt and close to Ios and Folegandros in the southern part of the Cycladic chain, Sikinos has its own special way of offering visitors what they want from a holiday.
-It promises a stunning collage of natural scenery, spiritual exultation, tranquillity, a very human touch and intimate contact with past tradition.
-These are the elements that comprise the rugged and attractive charm, encouraging alternative tourism by remaining true to its origins.
+Small, unspoilt and close to Ios and Folegandros in the southern part of the Cyclades, Sikinos has a special way of offering visitors what they want from a holiday.
+It promises a collage of natural scenery, tranquillity, a very human touch and a delicious taste of tradition.

 Things to do in Sikinos

-The Hora is a delicate vignette with two different backgrounds, the mountainsides of Kastro and Horio.
-Kastro, built on the edge of a cliff, is a fortified hamlet dating back to the 15th century.
-When you enter through the authentic side gate, you are welcomed by white houses over 100 years old, alleyways scented by jasmines, yards with bougainvillaea, geraniums and vine trees.
+Sikinos’ main town is a delicate vignette with two different backgrounds, the mountainsides of Kastro and Horio.
+Kastro, built on the edge of a cliff, is a fortified hamlet dating to the 15th century.
+When you enter through the side gate, you are welcomed by white houses over 100 years old, alleyways scented by jasmines, yards with bougainvillea, geraniums and vine trees.
 Three windmills stand proud at the clifftop, facing out to sea.
-In the square, visit the collection of post-byzantine era icons.
-Horio, to the south, has all the beloved features of a Cycladic island.
-A labyrinth of narrow alleys connects houses, flower beds and tranquil hidden corners.
+In the square, visit the collection of post-Byzantine-era icons.
+Meanwhile, Horio, to the south, has all the beloved features of a Cycladic island.
+A labyrinth of narrow alleys connects houses, flowerbeds and tranquil hidden corners.
 Once here, a look around the folk museum is a must.

 The church of Pantanassa

-Located in the square of Kastro and built-in 1787, it houses a gilded wooden screen.
+Located in the square of Kastro, this 1787-built church houses a remarkable gilded wooden icon screen.

 The Monastery of Zoodohos Pigi (Hrisopigi)

-Built on the highest point of Kastro in 1690, it served as a refuge for residents against pirate raids tormenting the island.
+Built on the highest point of Kastro in 1690, this monastery served as a refuge for residents against pirates who tormented the island.
 Take an early evening climb and enjoy the seamless blue of sea and sky.

-It is a special monument and testimony to a long history of overlapping cultures and religions.
-It is inland and consists of the main temple, the chapel of Agia Anna and abandoned cells.
-It was initially built as a Roman mausoleum in the 3rd century AD and converted into a Christian temple in the 17th century, with a dome, bell tower and chancel.
+This church is testimony to a long history of overlapping cultures and religions, consisting of a main temple, the chapel of Agia Anna and abandoned cells.
+It was built as a Roman mausoleum in the 3rd century AD and converted into a Christian temple in the 17th century, with a dome, bell tower and chancel.

 The beaches of Sikinos are virginal with clear blue waters.
-The sandy stretches of Alopronia, Agios Georgios, with a pebbly consistency, and Dialiskari, with a natural sunshade of tamaris trees, are all accessible by car.
-If you decide to go by caique or take a footpath, your choice widens to an array of beaches with blue-green waters, such as Agios Panteleimonas, Santorineika, Agios Ioannis, Karras and Maltas.
+Sandy Alopronia, pebbly Agios Georgios, and Dialiskari with a natural sunshade of tamarisk trees are all accessible by car.
+If you decide to go by caique or take a footpath, your choice widens: Agios Panteleimonas, Santorineika, Agios Ioannis, Karras and Maltas...

-Come during the days of a religious celebration and you will have the opportunity to experience the “Panigirades” custom.
+Come during the days of a religious celebration and you will have the opportunity to experience the panigirades custom.
 After the procession, members of the faith assume the responsibility of keeping a holy icon in their home for a year.
-On the next holy day depicted on the icon, they are responsible for the organization.

 Hidden treasures of Sikinos

-Between Kastro and the monastery of Hrisopigi is a chapel “floating in the air” devoted to the Holy Mother of God, the Joybringer.
-Pledged to Sikinos by revered poet Odysseas Elitis, the construction of the chapel was overseen by his partner Mrs I. Iliopoulou with the help of contributions from the island’s Municipality.
-This delightful spot is imbued with an atmosphere of innocence and natural beauty; a vantage point across the Aegean that Elitis himself extols for its “crystalline” clarity.
+Between Kastro and the Monastery of Hrisopigi is a chapel devoted to the Holy Mother of God, the Joybringer, that appears to float in the air.
+It was pledged to Sikinos by revered poet Odysseas Elitis and is delightful spot imbued with an atmosphere of innocence and natural beauty – a vantage point across the Aegean that Elitis himself extols for its “crystalline” clarity.

 - The church of Pantanassa